 1 seriously injured in overnight Greensboro shooting

-GREENSBORO, N.C. — One person is in serious condition after a shooting in Greensboro early Tuesday morning, according to a press release.
+GREENSBORO, N.C. — Police are investigating after a person was taken to the hospital with life-threatening injuries following an overnight shooting in Greensboro, according to a press release.

-Police went to a local hospital in reference to a shooting victim brought in by a private vehicle.
-They discovered the victim was initially found in the 2000 block of East Market Street.
+Police responded to the 800 block of East Market Street around 2:29 a.m. in reference to a victim suffering from multiple gunshot wounds.
+Upon arrival, officers learned the victim had already been taken to a local hospital by personal vehicle.

 36.072635 -79.791975